OCA/server-ux/mass_editing/README.rst

 * You can add, update or remove the values of more than one records on the fly at the same time.

+* You can also copy the field's value from one field to another field in the records.

 * You can configure mass editing for any Odoo model.

 Installation